Follow The Prince

 Arriving in the Napa Valley, he applied for a job as a part time tour guide at Joseph Phelps where he met Bruce Neyers, the Vice President of Phelps.
 Jordan quickly advanced within the company, and became the head of regional and national marketing, eventually hired to do cellar work and winemaking.

-He then moved to Europe to work for Jon Luc Columbo in France's rhone Valley where he honed his Syrah-Grenache skills.
+He then moved to Europe to work for Jon Luc Columbo in France's Rhone Valley where he honed his Syrah-Grenache skills.
 After returning stateside, he renewed his association with Neyers, taking the winemaking job at Neyers in 1994 and then at Turley in 1996.

 Failla (pronounced FAY-la) was originally founded as Failla Jordan in 1998, taking its name from the husband-and-wife team of winemaker Ehren Jordan and fellow debtor Anne-Marie Failla.
 That year the Estate vineyard on the Sonoma Coast was planted and together they began buying fruit for their first releases, the very Rhône-style ‘98 Alban Vineyard Viognier and ‘98 Que Syrah Syrah.
 Jordan also obtained Pinot Noir from Summa Vineyard on the Sonoma Coast years ago.
 After three vintages, legal issues over the use of the word Jordan (as in Jordan Winery) in the name forced them to continue the label as simply "Failla".